 Developing MQTT-SN Clients Guide

-Developing MQTT-SN Clients guide provides a step by step getting started guide for developing IoT device agents using MQTT-SN Protocol.
+Developing MQTT-SN Clients guide provides a step by step getting started guide for developing IoT device agents using MQTT-SN messaging protocols (MQTT for sensor networks).

 MQTT-SN is a protocol version that helps you create IoT sensor agents for low energy consuming IoT devices.
-The MQTT-SN protocol can be programmed to communicate over Bluetooth, Zigbee, z-wave, or any other medium.
+The MQTT-SN protocol (SN MQTT for sensor) can be programmed to communicate over Bluetooth, Zigbee, z-wave, or any other medium.
 This protocol does not need a connected environment much like MQTT.
+But any bi-diectional & lossy network protocols support MQTT and MQTT-SN

 Machine-to-Machine, Machine-to-User, Machine-to-Mobile communication cannot happen without a powerful central server.
 MQTT edge devices and applications communicate via the MQTT Broker which acts as the central server.
 You can download the Enterprise MQTT Broker which can be run on Windows, Linux, Mac and Raspberry Pi now and get started..